LussacZheng/video-downloader-deploy/README_EN.md

    - You can only move or rename the entire folder as a whole.
 The name of this folder or the file path should NOT contains special punctuation like: `!@$;%^&` ;
    - After the deployment, you can delete all the files downloaded in directory `res\downlaod\` , to save storage;
    - Except the video files downloaded under the "Download" directory, please do NOT change other files inside.
-- If the batch has a run-time error, please refer to [FAQ](https://github.com/LussacZheng/you-get_install_win/wiki/FAQ) or [Commit an Issue](https://github.com/LussacZheng/video-downloader-deploy/issues) .
+- If the batch has a run-time error, please refer to [FAQ](https://github.com/LussacZheng/video-downloader-deploy/wiki/FAQ) or [Submit new issue](https://github.com/LussacZheng/video-downloader-deploy/issues) .

 ### FFmpeg